 The Chuck Eye roast is one that comes from the shoulder or Chuck primal, and unlike many of the tough pieces that come from this area, it is tender and yields much more meat.

-It can weigh anywhere between 2 to 5 lb. in weight, depending on the source and size of the steer, and it is great smoked with dry rub and seasoning.
+It can weigh anywhere between 2 and 5 lb.
+In weight, depending on the source and size of the steer, and it is great smoked with dry rub and seasoning.

 For a good visual look at this cut, here is a great video showing how to prep and smoke a chuck roast from start to finish.